Terradue/doc-developer-sandbox/source/reference/man/py_functions/started.rst

 Installation procedure
 ----------------------

-Hereafter the basic steps needed to install anaconda and cioppy:
+Hereafter, you will find the basic steps needed to install anaconda (esp. the Conda package manager tool for Python) and cioppy:

 To install anaconda: